Alumni Spotlight is a series of interviews conducted with members of the Dalhousie Alumni Association.

 DG: What was your favourite cafeteria food on campus?

-DG: How did your Dal experience prepare you for your current role?
+DG: How did your Dal experience prepare you for what came after?

 DG: What do you see as the best thing about being a Dal alum?